I stand

 And know the depths and heights of God,

-And call outside to the rest of us how wonderful it is.
+And call outside to the rest of us how wonderful it

 Sometimes I take a deeper look in.